my favorite fruit pizza

 - Honey, for drizzling on top

 If you’re short on time or ingredients, you can also skip the first 8 ingredients listed above and use a store-bought sugar cookie dough for the crust!
-But IMHO, the homemade crust is just as easy and 1000x more tasty. 😉
+The homemade crust is just as easy and way more tasty.

 How to Make My Favorite Fruit Pizza